-- Housing Authority of the City of Santa Barbara: - Housing Choice Voucher (Section 8): 2,869 units/households, 75 percent serving ELI households. - o Workforce Housing: 200 units/households, 60 percent serving ELI households. - o Senior Housing: 630 units/households, 63 percent serving ELI households. - Supportive Housing: 189 units/households, 88 percent serving ELI households. - Continuum of Care Funds: The City is a partner in the County's Continuum of Care. - Low-Income Housing Tax Credits: The federal 4 percent and 9 percent tax credit is the principal source of funding for construction of affordable rental housing. - General Fund: The City budget commits approximately \$700,000 in Human Services Grants annually from the General Fund for programs that provide basic human needs, such as food and shelter, and programs that are preventative in nature. - Permanent Local Housing Allocation: The City commits state funds to support street outreach services to persons experiencing homelessness, and to support the Rental Housing Mediation Program.
+- Housing Authority of the City of Santa Barbara: - Housing Choice Voucher (Section 8): 2,869 units/households, 75 percent serving ELI households. - o Workforce Housing: 200 units/households, 60 percent serving ELI households. - o Senior Housing: 630 units/households, 63 percent serving ELI households. - o Supportive Housing: 189 units/households, 88 percent serving ELI households. - Continuum of Care Funds: The City is a partner in the County's Continuum of Care. - Low-Income Housing Tax Credits: The federal 4 percent and 9 percent tax credit is the principal source of funding for construction of affordable rental housing. - General Fund: The City budget commits approximately \$700,000 in Human Services Grants annually from the General Fund for programs that provide basic human needs, such as food and shelter, and programs that are preventative in nature. - Permanent Local Housing Allocation: The City commits state funds to support street outreach services to persons experiencing homelessness, and to support the Rental Housing Mediation Program.

 Smaller units can be one strategy to meet the needs of single ELI households.
 In 2004, the state Building Code was amended to reduce the size requirement for single room occupancy (SRO) units to a minimum of 150 square feet to facilitate their construction.
-The City's Municipal Code allows small units, including 150 square feet ADUs and Junior ADUs (maximum 500 square feet) that would function similar to SROs, and possibly meet the needs of some ELI households.
+The City's Municipal Code allows small units, including 150 square feet and ADUs and Junior ADUs (maximum 500 square feet) that would function similar to SROs, and possibly which could meet the needs of some ELI households.
 To date, units of that size are rarely proposed or included in housing projects.
-Goals, policies, and programs intended to address the housing needs of all income levels, including ELI households, are included as part of this Housing Element.
+In addition, supportive and transitional housing is an important component of meeting the needs of ELI individuals.
+The City has established partnerships and working relationships with nonprofit developers, such as the Mental Health Association of Santa Barbara and the City Housing Authority to provide housing opportunities for ELI households.
+Further, gGoals, policies, and programs intended to address the housing needs of all income levels, including ELI households, are included as part of this Housing Element.
 In addition to continuing the City's partnerships and existing support for the resources and programs listed above, consistent funding for affordable housing one of the greatest needs, which is reflected in Program HE-29 Affordable Housing Funding.